 But it is predicted that energy bills will go up by £800 per household in October.
 This might not be enough for people to increase their spending.
 Especially given the uncertainty created by reports that inflation is expected to exceed 10% by the end of this year.

-So it is no wonder that Barclay’s SME Barometer shows that almost half of businesses are pessimistic about the outlook for the UK economy.
+So it is no wonder that Barclay’s SME Barometer shows that almost half of companies are pessimistic about the outlook for the UK economy.
 And two-fifths say the current business environment is unstable.

 Long-Term Impact Of Rising Costs

-With many businesses still recovering from the effects of the pandemic and Brexit, it is difficult to see how businesses can recover in the long-term with no support from the Government.
+With many firms still recovering from the effects of the pandemic and Brexit, it is difficult to see how businesses can recover in the long-term with no support from the Government.

-Three-quarters of SMEs have reported to Barclay’s survey that they are worried about the long-term impact of the cost of living crisis, rising energy bills and record high inflation on their business.
+Three-quarters of SMEs have reported to Barclay’s survey that they are worried about the long-term impact of the cost of living crisis, rising energy bills and record high inflation on their company.

-This means businesses have to offer better pay packages to attract the employees they need, which will put further pressure on budgets.
+This means firms have to offer better pay packages to attract the employees they need, which will put further pressure on budgets.

 Given that 95% of UK businesses fall into the SME category, it is astounding that there is no support for them from the Government.